mcserverkit/core/README.md

 ## API

-Only in Go you must include `mcserverkit` prefix before every function
+Go needs package names before each function so you need to write `mcserverkit` to access them.

 | Function | Go                                | C/C++                 |
 | -------- | --------------------------------- | --------------------- |